 Xenothekid reached out on Reddit and has done a little bit of everything, from updating the pack’s custom language file to turning dripstone into 50 different kinds of deadly spikes.
 His miscellaneous contributions help CK make final decisions about assets.

-This resource pack comes with a custom language file: English (Mega Man).
+Yeah, that’s right, this resource pack comes with a custom language file: English (Mega Man).
 You have to manually activate it in the game’s language settings though.
 When you do, it’ll change the names of many of the blocks, items, and mobs, plus spice up the death messages and make things overall more immersive and less boring.

+There’s also a big pack of custom music.
 Minecraft lets you combine resource packs, so just activate Megacraft Music along with Megacraft Classic to get 500 megabytes worth of classic music playing in your Minecraft world.
 This does not include the music for the records you can collect in-game though.
 Those count as items, so they’re part of the main resource pack.

-Megacraft Classic 1.10
+Megacraft Classic 1.19 (In Development)